Four-dimensional phase space tomography from one-dimensional measurements of a hadron beam

 \section{Introduction}

-The evolution of an intense hadron beam in an accelerator depends strongly on its initial distribution in six-dimensional phase space.
-There is typically uncertainty attached to the distribution because conventional diagnostics measure one or two dimensions at a time.
-Direct high-dimensional phase space imaging could address this problem in hadron linacs \cite{Cathey_2018}.
-In hadron rings, however, the beam energy and intensity preclude direct measurements.
-High-dimensional information could nonetheless benefit certain applications in hadron rings.
-For example, proposed methods such as eigenpainting \cite{Holmes_2018} and nonlinear integrable optics \cite{Danilov_2010} generate intense beams with strong interplane correlations in coupled focusing systems.
-Four-dimensional information could also be used to reliably predict the two-dimensional density on high-power targets in operational accelerators.
+High-dimensional phase space measurements provide valuable information about the beam dynamics in an accelerator; however, conventional diagnostics can only measure the distribution's low-dimensional projections.
+Reconstructing the phase space distribution from these projections is referred to as \textit{phase space tomography}.

-An alternative to direct phase space imaging is phase space \textit{tomography}, where the phase space density is inferred from low-dimensional views.
-Recent experiments have demonstrated four-dimensional tomography from two-dimensional measurements in electron accelerators \cite{Wolski_2020, Wolski_2023, Roussel_2023}, as well as in H- linacs using laser-wire diagnostics \cite{Wong_2022_ment}.
-Two-dimensional measurements are not typically available in hadron rings, where the primary diagnostics are \textit{wire scanners}, which record the beam density on a one-dimensional axis in the transverse plane.\footnote{The two-dimensional beam image on a high-power target can be viewed by coating the target with a luminescent material.
-A long optical fiber system is required to view the images because of the high radiation levels near the target \cite{Blokland_2009}.
-We did not attempt to infer the four-dimensional density from such images.
-Strict requirements on the beam shape on the target make it difficult to perform the necessary quadrupole scans.
-Additionally, the images are noisy and degrade over the target lifetime.} It is not \textit{a priori} obvious whether a realistic number of one-dimensional views can constrain a four-dimensional distribution, nor whether the required views can be obtained in a real machine.
+Let us focus on the specific case of four-dimensional phase space.
+Recent experiments have demonstrated four-dimensional tomography from two-dimensional measurements in electron accelerators \cite{Wolski_2020, Wolski_2023, Roussel_2023}, as well as in an H- linac using laser wires \cite{Wong_2022_ment}.
+However, two-dimensional measurements are not always available.
+After the initial acceleration stages in high-power accelerators, the primary diagnostics are \textit{wire scanners}, which record the beam density on a one-dimensional axis.
+It is not \textit{a priori} obvious whether a realistic number of one-dimensional views can tightly constrain a four-dimensional distribution, nor whether the required views can be obtained in an accelerator.